mbaityje/STRUCTURAL-GLASS/readme.md

 ### A rough estimate of tau alpha

-We need a rough estimate of tau_alpha.
+We need a rough estimate of tau_alpha, as the time at which the self-intermediate scattering function touches 1/e.
 This is easily done by doing

 ```
 cd ./THERMALIZE/script